alexeyev/tratreetra/README.md

-# Simple Syntax Transfer Based on the Treebank Translation Method
+# Simple Syntactic Transfer Based on the Treebank Translation Method

 ## Intended use